 that can be used to generate a Sentinel 1 rstac doc_items object.

-function filters a STAC item collection by orbit
+The stac_cloud_filter function filters a STAC item collection by cloud cover

 are retained.